BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 <br/>

 <p>
     The owner of a car repair shop where I took my car, a great man, spent the better part of an hour telling me his life's story.
-He’d built the car repair business from the ground up and had a nice house across the street.
+He’d built the car repair business from the ground up and had a nice house nearby.
 He told me he'd built the house, which I took to mean he'd literally built the house himself by hand.
 </p>

 <p>